germanv73/DevLogs/JavaLogs/log.md

 ### January 11, 2020

-### Video Course
+#### Video Course

-Continuing the Update featured, in the StudentControllerServlet, the next step is to add a case to the switch statement called **UPDATE** which will then call an **updateStudent()** method.
+Continuing with the Update feature, in the StudentControllerServlet, the next step is to add a case to the switch statement called **UPDATE** which will then call an **updateStudent()** method.
 In the udpateStudent() method, we will create a Student object with the data from the update form, perform the update on the databse, and then send the user back to the list-students.jsp.

 So the first step is to assign all the parameters from the update form to their corresponding variables (id, firstName, lastName, email).
 Then, we create a new Student object with these variables.
 Next, we call **StudentDbUtil.updateStudent()** and pass the newly created Student object.
 And finally, we send the user back to the list-students.jsp.

 The next step is to update the StudentDbUtil class with the new **updateStudent()** method we called from the StudentControllerServlet.
 This method will do all of the heavy lifting when updating the student in the database.
 The first thing is to create a connection and a prepared statement variable.
 I then get a connection from dataSource and assign it to my connection.
 Then I create a SQL statement to update the student that matches the ID.
 Next, I set the SQL statement into a prepared statement and assign all the respective values to their corresponding parameters.
 After this, I then execute the statement so that the database can make the changes.
 The final step is to the close() all of the JDBC objects.

+### January 12, 2020

+#### Video Course

+I added a new feature which will allow the user to **DELETE** a student from the database.
+The first step is to update the list-students.jsp page so that there is a link to delete a student.
+Then, the StudentControllerServlet will process the DELETE command.
+And finally, the StudentDbUtil class will delete the requested student.

+In the list-students.jsp file, I first added a Delete option right next to the Update link in the same data cell.
+Next, I used the JSTL tag **<c:url></c:url>** so that I could link it to the text **Delete** in the data cell.
+Inside the URL JSTL tag, I used the **<c:param></c:param>** tag in order to pass a couple of variables to the StudentControllerServlet.
+The first command was the **DELETE** value.
+The second parameter is the student id so that we know which student we need to delete.
+Finally, I added and href for the Delete text and referenced the delete tag I created.
+One last thing I did was added a simple prompt with Javascript to ensure the user wants to proceed.
+If the user cancels, nothing happens but if the user selects okay, then the user is directed to the href link (delete link).

+The next step is to update the StudentControllerServlet so that it can process the DELETE command.
+In the switch statement, I added a case for the DELETE command, and called a **deleteStudent()** method.
+In the deleteStudent method, I read in the student id parameter from the request object and assign it to a string variable.
+I then call the **deleteStudent** method from the StudentDbUtil class and pass in the student id.
+And lastly, I send the user back to the list-students.jsp.

+The final update is made to the StudentDbUtil so that it can actually delete the student selected by the user.
+The first thing to do is to define the **deleteStudent** method that I previously called from the StudentControllerServlet class.
+In this method, I create a Connection variable and a Prepared Statement variable.
+Then, I convert the student ID to an integer that I passed from the StudentControllerServlet.
+Next, I get a connection from the the DataSource (or connection pool) and I also create an SQL statement to delete a student.
+After this, I prepare my statement by assigning the SQL query, and assign the appropriate parameters for the prepared statement.
+And then I actually execute the the statement.
+Finally, I then close all of my JDBC objects to prevent any issues in the future.